KHIL

-KHIL (1250 AM, "Classic Country") is a radio station licensed to serve Willcox, Arizona, United States.
+KHIL (1250 AM, "Classic Country") is a radio station licensed to Willcox, Arizona, United States.
 The station is owned by John Oberreuter and Mark Lucke, through licensee Willcox Radio, LLC.
-It airs a classic country music format using a transmitter with an output of 5,000 watts (day), and 196 watts (night).
-The station's programming is also simulcast on repeater station K251CG (98.1 FM) in Willcox.
+It airs a classic country music format.
+The station is also simulcast over FM translator K251CG (98.1 FM) in Willcox.

 The station was founded in 1958 by Rex Allen.
 It was assigned its KHIL call letters by the Federal Communications Commission.

 In 2007, KHIL applied to relocate to Kearny, Arizona, with a change in frequency to 1260 kHz and a power upgrade 10,000 watts.
 This application was dismissed by the FCC on April 21, 2008, and KHIL remains in Willcox with a daytime power of 5,000 watts.
 At that time, Lucke had become the only paid employee (down from a staff of 10 in 2003).

 KHIL was featured in a December 2018 in a documentary published by The Atlantic, Lonesome Willcox.
 A June 2019 report in The Guardian portrayed the station as being at the risk of closure, with Lucke keeping operations up without pay.

 Lucke is no longer involved with the station.